Table of Contents

 Examples of Exporter Implementation Using Python

-In this section, we'll show step-by-step how to implement Prometheus exporters using Python.
+This section will show how to implement Prometheus exporters using Python.
 We’ll demonstrate two examples covering the following metric types:

-• Counter: represents a metric where value can only increase over time; this value is reset to zero on restart.
-Such a metric can be used to export a system uptime (time elapsed since the last reboot of that system).
+- Counter: This represents a metric whose value can only increase over time; it is reset to zero on restart.
+Such a metric can be used to export system uptime (the time elapsed since the last reboot of that system).

-We will go through two scenarios: In the first one, we consider a standalone exporter exposing CPU and memory usage in a system.
-The second scenario is a Flask web application that exposes its request response time and also its uptime.
+We will consider two scenarios: The first one considers a standalone exporter that exposes a system's CPU and memory usage.
+The second scenario is a Flask web application that exposes its request response time and uptime.

 Standalone/third-party exporter